Exploit-Master122/Asteroids-v7/README.md

 - Available on Linux, ChromeOS!
 (Debian Ubuntu 64-bit only)
 - Available Mobile.
 - Available On Windows and Apple.
-- It's in-browser, too.
-There's a website, too...😁
+- It's in-browser,There's a website, too...😁
 </details>

 <details>